 Diseases are complex.
-Understanding and dealing with them takes a team.
-Enter the nurse navigator.
+Understanding and dealing with diseases takes a team: enter the nurse navigator.

 According to the NCBI, Dr. Harold Freeman created the initial nurse navigator position for Harlem Hospital in the 1990s.

 A nurse navigator assists the patient from initial diagnosis to end-of-life treatment if necessary.

 Nurse navigators help their patients throughout the treatment process.
 Below are some of the roles nurse navigators perform.

 Education: One primary benefits of a nurse navigator is providing expert information to patients.

 Often, patients learn about a diagnosis, and they rush to Google or their close friend, which only fills them with worry.

 A nurse navigator can provide expert education about the disease along with treatments.

 Community resources: This benefit connects patients to community resources.
 For example, many new cancer patients feel afraid and alone when they first receive the diagnosis.
 A nurse navigator can help find them support groups to attend to alleviate those feelings.